tsua0002/tsua0002/README.md

 Bitcoin is not just the beginning of digital money — it is the start of a broader transformation in how we verify and transmit value.
 Its resilience and composability invite us to explore use cases far beyond speculation.

-**Autonomous agents**, when built to interact with Bitcoin, can unlock **dormant layers of functionality** that are too technically complex or rigid for average users to leverage today.
+**Autonomous agents**, when built to interact with Bitcoin, can unlock **dormant layers of functionality** that are too complex or rigid for average users to leverage today.
 Combining Bitcoin’s permanence with agents' flexibility creates new frontiers in permissionless coordination, economic expression, and long-term data assurance.

 ---